baller/SuperTravelAgent/docs/TOOL_DEVELOPMENT.md

+---
+layout: default
+title: Tool Development
+nav_order: 6
+description: "Learn how to create custom tools for the Sage Multi-Agent Framework"
+has_children: false
+---

+{: .note }
+> Looking for the Chinese version?
+Check out [工具开发指南](TOOL_DEVELOPMENT_CN.html)

+## Table of Contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

 # 🛠️ Tool Development Guide

 This guide covers everything you need to know about developing custom tools for Sage Multi-Agent Framework.